 Millions of street children in the world constitute a silent but constantly growing minority.
 Some of them are orphans, but most are forced away from their families because of violence and abuse in their home.
-Living on the streets, drugs, gangs and crimes almost inevitably become a normal part of their daily life.
+Living on the streets, drugs, gangs and crime almost inevitably become a normal part of their daily life.

 Stairway serves as a home for children who used to live on the streets.
 They come with an abundance of health problems, familial problems, drug problems, are in conflict with the law, and have been victims of physical and/or sexual abuse.
 We also accommodate street children with TB to give them the needed medical care and an environment conducive for healing.

 Each year in June, we invite up to 14 boys to become a part of a one year program.
 The age of the boys ranges from 10-14 years old.
 While at Stairway’s Family Home, the children are engaged in non-formal education, psychosocial interventions, creative therapy, livelihood skills training, sports and recreation, and ‘Youth for Change’ camps involving children from around the world.